2 Care, prevention and counselling

 - Write down the main points or give them prepared written information about the congenital disorder so that they can read and think about the information later.

 End the counselling session with an open invitation to those being counselled to contact the genetic counsellor with any further queries, need for psychosocial support or for further genetic counselling they require.
-Provide them with contact details.
+Provide them with contact information.

 Case study 1